MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 The possible values for 'zz' are:

-- 2 = Store recovery passwords only
+- 2 = Store recovery passwords only.
-- 1 = Store recovery passwords and key packages
+- 1 = Store recovery passwords and key packages.
 <!--/SupportedValues-->
 Disabling the policy will let the system choose the default behaviors.
 If you want to disable this policy use the following SyncML: